Trimad/trimad.github.io/content/post/2023-04-05-hiding-users-from-gal/index.md

 ### Contacts

-This PowerShell script performs the following actions:

-* It installs and imports the Exchange Online Management module, which is used to manage Microsoft Exchange Online.
-* It connects to Exchange Online to access the necessary data and functions.
-* It retrieves a list of members from the "External Users" distribution group.
+* Retrieves members of the "External Users" distribution group using the Get-DistributionGroupMember cmdlet.
-* For each member in the list, it displays their name and the current 'HiddenFromAddressListsEnabled' status, then sets the 'HiddenFromAddressListsEnabled' property to true, hiding the user from address lists.
+* Iterates through each member, retrieves their Name and HiddenFromAddressListsEnabled properties using the Get-MailContact cmdlet, and outputs this information.
+* Updates the HiddenFromAddressListsEnabled property of each member to 'True' using the Set-MailContact cmdlet.

 ```PowerShell
 Install-Module -Name ExchangeOnlineManagement # if not installed already